SchmidtDSE/api_dock/README.md

 # API Box

 API Box is a flexible API gateway that allows you to proxy requests to multiple remote APIs and databases through a single endpoint.
 The proxy can easily be launched as a FastAPI or Flask app, or integrated into any exisiting python based API.
-It uses YAML configuration files to define remote API connections, routing rules, and access controls.
-This makes it easy to manage multiple API integrations and provide a unified interface to your applications.

 ## Features